breaktheblock/CodersWithoutInsurance/README.md

 ## Possible Expansion

-- this concept can be used as a template to insure anyting that can be triggered by API data and where there is a central organiser that want to distribute the insurance risk amongst the attendees (and offload the risk cover to them).
+- this concept can be used as a template to insure anything that can be triggered by API data and where there is a central organiser that want to distribute the insurance risk amongst the attendees (and offload the risk cover to them).

+- future iterations could also use Foreign Office Travel Advice API to aid the detect acts of terrorism at events abroad.

+- Various other IoT devices will allow contract triggers, for example early earthquake detectors (RASPBERRY SHAKE – YOUR PERSONAL SEISMOGRAPH) will allow a variety of triggers e.g. financial compensation to use for evacuation.

 ## Application
 Documentation for the Angular Application can be found [here](./application/README.md).